 Promote a positive work-life balance

 Pre-COVID, many people could only dream of ditching the commute and working in their pyjamas.
-Now the government is encouraging people where possible to work remotely from home.
-It’s often easier to work longer hours and skip breaks when working from home — especially for those that are new to this way of working.
-This imbalance can have a negative impact on a person’s wellbeing and mental health.
-Encourage team members to take frequent breaks if they work remotely or to work around their home commitments if possible – creating a happier and healthier workforce.
+The government continues to encourage people to work from home where possible.
+It’s often easier to work longer hours and skip breaks when working from home — especially for those who are new to remote working.
+This imbalance can have a negative impact on employee wellbeing and mental health.
+Encourage team members to take frequent breaks if they work remotely or to work around their home commitments if possible — creating a happier and healthier workforce.

 Employers can act as role models for a healthy work-life balance.
 Take the time to understand the current pressures on your employees and adapt your ways of working to avoid adding more — if you send emails or schedule meetings out of hours, your staff may feel obliged to do so.

 Create a supportive environment for your staff by maintaining a sense of community — albeit virtually.
 Continue to share company milestones and celebrate big birthdays with social events — a virtual bake-off, bingo or fancy dress, for example.
 Having a screen break, getting outdoors and being active are essential requirements for employee wellbeing.

-Businesses are likely to have a growing number of employees who need healthcare support in the winter months — the NHS waiting list reach over 4.4 million by the end of last year as a result of the pandemic.
-While our top tips focus on employees, we mustn’t forget the management team within organisations who may be handling more questions or supporting front line staff, such as line managers, team leaders and even HR teams who will also be feeling additional pressures themselves.
+Businesses are likely to have a growing number of employees who need healthcare support in the winter months — the NHS waiting list reached over 4.4 million by the end of last year as a result of the pandemic.
+While our top tips focus on employees, we mustn’t forget the management team within organisations, who may be handling more questions or supporting front line staff, such as line managers, team leaders and even HR teams who will also be feeling additional pressures themselves.

 We continually strive to align our offer with the changing healthcare needs of the modern workplace.
 We have developed our COVID-19 Support Programme specifically to support individuals, families and employers during the pandemic.
 Our unique and cost-effective programme helps people to feel informed, reassured and confident to move forward with work and navigate life during this uncertain time.